klees/ILIAS/docs/documentation/input-processing.md

 root cause of an exception or error.
 In the SOAP-call, for example, a missing "target"-parameter might be interpreted as `null`, be written as `0` into the database before the actual error happens and later on cause all kind of havoc when read from the database again.
-On the other hand data that  propagates into the system, creates unexpected effects and possibly generates helpful output for an attacker means that the available surface for every attack is unnecessarily large.
+On the other hand this will create unexpected effects and possibly generates helpful output for an attacker,  meaning that the available surface for an attack is unnecessarily large.

 Structural requirements thus need to be checked as early as possible and deeper layers in the system need to put requirements on their consumers that data is